Can I join the NROTC program even if I do not want a naval career?

 How do I go about applying for an NROTC scholarship?

-After arriving on campus as a college freshman.
+If you didn’t take the above route and are already in college, you can apply for the NROTC College Program.
 By entering NROTC as a College Program student, you can apply for a three-year scholarship at the end of your freshman year.
 The staff at the NROTC will assist you in preparing the application.
 If you receive a scholarship and accept it, you incur the same obligation as a four-year scholarship student entering their sophomore year.

 Will my scholarship selection be held up if I have trouble passing the medical exam?

 The scholarship selection process is completely independent of the medical examination.
 Scholarship selection is based on academic performance, extracurricular activities, and demonstrated leadership potential.
-You can be selected as a scholarship nominee even before you take the medical exam; but, of course, it cannot be awarded to you until you have passed the medical exam.
+You can be selected as a scholarship nominee even before you take the medical exam, but, of course, it cannot be awarded to you until you have passed the medical exam.
 The importance of completing and passing the medical exam cannot be over-emphasized.
 It is up to you to do all you can to complete the medical exam in a timely fashion.
 If follow-on exams or inputs from your local doctor are required, then you must ensure you meet these requirements.

 If I am notified that some physical problem will disqualify me from scholarship eligibility, is there anything I can do?